 8th Avenue North/Chester Street

-Opened in 1970, this narrow park was located along 8th Ave.
+This narrow park opened in 1970 along 8th Ave.
 North, stretching from Chester Street to King's Highway.
 It featured a 200' Astro Needle, a Gyro Tower type ride with a rotating gondola that climbed up and down it for a spectacular view of the area.
 Also in the park was a Space Monster dark ride, Moonwalk, proposed dolphin tanks (which never worked out), a large 10,000 square foot bumper car arena ("BUMPEM CARS"), and various other carnival rides.
 For many years, the Astro Needle was the tallest structure in Myrtle Beach.
 It was included on many postcards of the downtown entertainment district, becoming a dramatic landmark second only to the Pavilion itself.

 [Click here for a much higher resolution version of the 3rd picture.